 Note: Rates do not include Winter Recess (2 weeks) and Spring Recess (1 week).
 Child care is available, with minimum enrollment, at an additional charge.
 Sign-up and fees will be announced prior to the respective periods.

 MCS is only able to offer limited financial assistance and uses the information from the SSS Parent Financial Statement form to prioritize the amount given in grants.
 The completed financial aid form and required fee are sent directly to SSS, which will forward the need analysis to Montessori Community School.
-MCS also cooperates with other community programs, such as Open Doors-Child Care Connection and Kamehameha School's Pauahi Keiki Scholars and Kipona Scholarship programs, which also offer limited financial assistance.
+MCS also cooperates with the following community programs which offer limited financial assistance:

 In addition to the admission criteria for all applicants, international students are considered for admission to Montessori Community School based upon the dynamics of the classroom and the students fluency with the English language.
 We do not offer an ESL (English as a Second Language) program, nor do we provide specific English language instruction.
 All international students must also be legally residing in the United States.
 We do not issue I-9 certificates; in general, MCS students fall under their parents visa status.

 1. A negative tuberculin test (Mantoux test) is required prior to the students first day of school.
 Please be aware that there is a time delay necessary to achieve the final results of the tuberculin skin test.
 You should allow at least two days from the day the test is administered for the results to be read.
 We cannot admit a child until the test has been read by a local (Hawaii) health official, and the T.B. test results must be negative.

 2. If the skin test is positive, a chest x-ray must be taken and the result must be negative.